aarontburn/nexus-core/docs/api/Process.md

 ## Internal Functions (do not use)
 ### `setModuleInfo(moduleInfo: ModuleInfo): void`
 This function is called internally to set the metadata of your module as specified in `module-info.json`.
-This function should be ignored and will always throw an `Error` object.
+This function should be ignored and will always throw an `Error`.

 ---